Skip to Content

-Let’s start with the short answer.
+Let’s start with the short answers.

-Do Turkish People Eat Pork?
+1. Do Turkish People Eat Pork?
 Is Pork banned in Turkey?

-While it is perfectly legal to sell and eat pork products in Turkey.
+Some people think that pork meat is banned in Turkey.
+In contrast, it is perfectly legal to sell and eat pork products in Turkey.

 Yet, due to Turkish culture, Turkish people rarely consume, and there is a very low demand for pork products.